Skip to main content

 Every tool call passes through Vectimus before execution.
 Run locally for zero-setup individual use, or point your clients at a shared server for team-wide policy enforcement.

-Local mode pip install vectimus
+Local mode pipx install vectimus

-• Stateless.
+• Persistent daemon.
 No network.
-Under 50ms.
+Under 10ms.

 Server mode vectimus init --server-url https://...